-For fiscal 2017, our general and administrative expenses were \$5.3 million, representing an approximate increase of \$1.4 million compared to fiscal 2016.
-As a percentage of revenues, general and administrative expenses were 15% and 12% of our total revenues for the years ended December 31, 2017 and 2016, respectively.
-The significant increase in general and administrative expenses was mainly due to \$1.8 million higher bad debt expense incurred and increased consulting fees of \$1 million in fiscal 2017.
+For fiscal 2018, our general and administrative expenses were \$5.3 million, representing an approximate increase of \$1.1 million compared to \$4.2 million in fiscal 2017.
+As a percentage of revenues, general and administrative expenses were 14% and 12% of our total revenues for the years ended December 31, 2018 and 2017, respectively.
+The increase in general and administrative expenses was mainly due to increased salaries and benefits, as well as increased consulting and professional fees.

-For fiscal 2016, Our general and administrative expenses increased by approximately \$1.3 million or 49%, to approximately \$3.9 million for the year ended December 31, 2016 from approximately \$2.6 million for the year ended December 31, 2015.
-As a percentage of revenues, general and administrative expenses were 12% and 15% of our total revenues for the years ended December 31, 2016 and 2015, respectively.
-The significant increase in general and administrative expenses was mainly due to \$0.8 million higher bad debt expense incurred in fiscal 2016, together with other general increase in the salary and office expenses.
+For fiscal 2017, our general and administrative expenses were \$4.2 million, representing an approximate increase of \$1.4 million compared to fiscal 2016.
+As a percentage of revenues, general and administrative expenses were 12% and 8% of our total revenues for the years ended December 31, 2017 and 2016, respectively.
+The significant increase in general and administrative expenses was mainly due to increased consulting fees of \$1 million in fiscal 2017.